allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

 There are many implementations of the ExecutorService interface, but let us focus on the commonly used [`ThreadPoolExecutor`](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html).
-In fact, `newCachedThreadPool()`, `newFixedThreadPool()` and `newSingleThreadExecutor()` methods return an instance of the `ThreadPoolExecutor` class.
+In fact, `newCachedThreadPool()`, `newFixedThreadPool()` and `newSingleThreadExecutor()` methods return instances of the `ThreadPoolExecutor` class.
 In order to create a `ThreadPoolExecutor` manually you have to provide at least 5 arguments:

 * `int corePoolSize` — the number of threads to keep in the pool.